 When utilizing WebSMART to register for classes, students should print a schedule summary as a receipt of their registration.

 Students wishing to add classes which have reached the enrollment limit may use WebSMART to add themselves to the waitlist.
-If seats become available in the class, the student will be notified by email through the my.smccd.edu email account.
+If seats become available in the class, the student will be notified by email.
 If the student fails to enroll in the class within 24 hours, s/he will be removed from the waitlist.
 Students who are on waitlist for classes that have established prerequisites are required to complete prerequisite requirements prior to enrolling.
-(Refer to the Schedule & Catalog website for more class schedule information.)
+(Refer to the Waitlist FAQs for more information.)

 Classes may be dropped without the instructor’s approval.
 Withdrawal from a class or classes must be initiated by the student by the appropriate deadline date by using WebSMART, in person at the Office of Admissions and Records, by mail, or by fax at 574-6506 (including the student’s signature).
-Withdrawal requests must be postmarked or faxed by the appropriate deadline date as published in the Schedule of Classes.
+Withdrawal requests must be postmarked or faxed by the appropriate deadline date.

 When utilizing WebSMART to drop a class, it is important to print a copy of the transaction as a receipt.